Baby Ruth

 Baby Ruth is an American candy bar made of peanuts, caramel, and milk chocolate-flavored nougat, covered in compound chocolate.
-It is distributed by the Ferrara Candy Company, a subsidiary of Ferrero.
+Created in 1920, it is manufactured by the Ferrara Candy Company, a subsidiary of Ferrero.

 History

 In 1920, the Curtiss Candy Company refashioned its Kandy Kake into the Baby Ruth, and it became the best-selling confection in the five-cent confectionery category by the late 1920s.
 The bar was a staple of the Chicago-based company for more than six decades.

 Curtiss was purchased by Nabisco in 1981.
 In 1990, RJR Nabisco sold the Curtiss brands to Nestlé.
 Ferrero acquired Nestlé USA's confectionery brands, including Baby Ruth, in 2018.
 Ferrero folded production of the acquired brands into the Ferrara Candy Company.

 Ferrara relaunched Baby Ruth in December 2019.
 The new recipe includes dry-roasted peanuts grown in the United States, whereas previous versions contained peanuts roasted in oil.
 It also removed the food preservative TBHQ.